vtex-apps/search-result/docs/README.md

 ## Contributors ✨

-Thanks goes out to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes out to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->